Table of contents

 The phenomenon is known as eutrophication or nutrient pollution- when there is an excess amount of nitrogen and phosphorous added to the ecosystem.
 The fertilizers that we use in agriculture and animal manures are rich in nitrogen and improperly treated wastewater is high in both nitrogen and phosphorus, according to the EPA.

-What causes algae and how is it formed?
+What causes algae and how is it formed

 Algae and algal blooms are formed as a result of several factors including; available nutrients, temperature, light, ecosystem, disturbance, hydrology and the chemistry of the water.
-It is a combination of these factors that cause algae to form:

 - Nutrients - Nutrients promote and support the growth of algae and cyanobacteria.
 The eutrophication of waterways is considered as a major factor.
 The main nutrients contributing to eutrophication are phosphorus and nitrogen.
-Runoff and soil erosion from fertilised agricultural areas and lawns, erosion from river banks, river beds, land clearing (deforestation), and sewage effluent are the major sources of phosphorus and nitrogen entering waterways.
+Run-off and soil erosion from fertilised agricultural areas and lawns, erosion from river banks, river beds, land clearing (deforestation), and sewage effluent are the major sources of phosphorus and nitrogen entering waterways.
 All of these are considered as external sources.
 Internal origin of nutrients comes from the lake/reservoir sediments.
 Phosphate attaches to sediments.
 When the dissolved oxygen concentration is low in the water (anoxic), sediments release phosphate into the water column.
 This phenomenon encourages the growth of algae.

-- Temperature - Early blue-green algal blooms usually develop during the spring when the water temperature is higher and there is increased light.
+- Temperature - Early blue-green algal blooms usually develop during the spring, when the water temperature is higher and there is increased light.
 The growth is sustained during the warmer months of the year.
-Water temperatures above 25°C are optimal for the growth of Cyanobacteria.
+Water temperatures above 25 °C are optimal for the growth of Cyanobacteria.

-- Light - Blue-green algae populations are diminished when they are exposed to long periods of high light intensity but have optimal growth when intermittently exposed to high light intensities.
-These conditions are met under the water surface where the light environment is fluctuating.
+- Light - Blue-green algae populations are diminished when they are exposed to long periods of high light intensity, but have optimal growth when intermittently exposed to highlight intensities.
+These conditions are met under the water surface, where the light environment is fluctuating.

 - Stable Conditions - Most blue-green algae prefer stable water conditions with low flows, long retention times, light winds and minimal turbulence; others prefer mixing conditions and turbid environments.
 Drought, water extraction for irrigation, human and stock consumption and the regulation of rivers by weirs and dams all contribute to decreased flows of water in our river systems.